linuxserver/heimdalljs/README.md

 ## Development Environment Setup

-Heimdall is currently built using the latest release of Node.js 14.
+Building Heimdall requires a modern release of Node.js (the CI environment uses Node.js 14).
 Having a compatible version of Node, yarn and the `@quasar/cli` package installed is necessary to run the commands listed below.
 In addition, you will need to run this command in order to resolve the dependencies:

 ```bash
 npm install